DBBrowne/simple-pokemon-api/README.md

 ### Challenges
   - First test suite setup.
     - Jest was refusing to await the teardown command.
 It remains unclear why it is now behaving as expected.

+  - Agile discipline error
+    - I should have set the backend up to return some hardcoded data, then moved immediately to the frontend, ensuring end-to-end functionality, then moved to fetching data from the pokeApi, then cache that data.
+I allowed the pokeApi's requirement that users cache requests as they make them to distract me into building that cache.

 ### Known Issues